fridahnamudu/MyfirstDjango/README.md

-#Django
+# Django
-I learnt how to initialize Django website.
+I learned how to initialize Django website.